-The Draft Annual Plan provides in the Westport water supply scheme funding of \$1.65 million towards trunk main replacement, not in the Long Term Plan.
+The Annual Plan provides in the Westport water supply scheme funding of \$1.65 million towards trunk main replacement, not in the Long Term Plan.
 This is to build upon central government funding received for trunk main upgrades in 2021-2022.
-This additional fund is required to complete the upgrade all the way into Westport providing a resilient trunk main in its entirety.
+This additional fund is required for the upgrade into Westport.